JonasFrey96/ASL_leonhard_euler/readme.md

 When using GPUs make sure to match the CUDA Version.
 You can load different CUDA-Versions with module load.
 Also be aware of the GCC Version.
-We recommended to use GCC version 6.3.0 and CUDA 11.0.
+We recommend GCC version 6.3.0 and CUDA 11.0.

 [Guide how to ,manage conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-Exectute the following command to create your Python environment named myenv (you can change the name):
+Execute the following command to create your Python environment named myenv (you can change the name):
 ```
 conda create -n myenv python=3.8.5
 conda activate myenv
 ```

 Install some packages:
-Example PyTorch Installation (Here its important to match the cudatoolkit version!):
+Example PyTorch Installation (Here it's important to match the cudatoolkit version!):
 ```bash
 conda install pytorch==1.7.1  \
     torchvision==0.8.2 \